Scattering for wave equations with sources close to the lightcone and prescribed radiation fields: Expansion close to the light cone of the interior homogeneous asymptotics

-\section{Expansion close to the light cone $r\sim t$ of the interior $r<t$ homogeneous asymptotics}
+\section{Expansion close to the light cone of the interior homogeneous asymptotics}

-In order to show existence for the backward problem with data at infinity we also have to study the asymptotic behavior at time like infinity when $r\!/t<1$.
+We have seen in Section~\ref{sec:hom:int} that in presence of quadratic or cubic source terms, solutions to the forward problems \eqref{eq:box:n:2} and \eqref{eq:highersourcbegining} have homogeneous asymptotics in the interior $r<t$.
+In order to show existence for the backward problem with data at null infinity the asymptotic behavior at time-like infinity has to be taken into account.
 This is because the solution in this region will influence the solution along the backward light cone and hence near null infinity.

+In view of the characterisation of the interior asymptotics in terms of homogeneous functions obtained in Section~\ref{sec:hom:int}, we are now interested in their behaviour close to the lightcone.
+Since the homogeneous functions in the interior are solutions to a wave equation with sources on the lightcone, we can derive their expansions towards the lightcone explicitly.
+The terms in this expansion are relevant for the matching procedure; recall here also the discussion in Section~\ref{sec:matching:intro} and in particular Fig.~\ref{fig:limits}.